 Our initial 100+ acre dryland hay field has provided anywhere from four-to-eight tons per acre yield in round hay bale production without irrigation and minimal fertilizer application (60-100lbs per acre) - many times being harvested two to three times in one year (June through October).
 During the severe drought several years ago, the hay field received only a ¼-inch of rainfall for that year, and we were able to get a full hay cutting with a yield of two-to-three tons per acre.
 The grass is very drought resistant once it has matured.

 Our ranch land is firm black clay, in which WW-B. Dahl Bluestem seems to thrive.
-Our best success has come from no-tilling the grass seed into a very firm, prepared seed bed at 1/8-inch deep (the shallower, the better) at about two-to-four pounds per acre.
-Seeds must have contact with soil, so the less trash on the ground, the better.
-Also, weed control is critical, because the grass seed is slow-growing in its early development.
-We now have more than 1,000 acres in WW-B. Dahl Bluestem grass, and Turner Seed from Breckenridge, Texas, harvests the seeds annually off the ranch.
-Every year we put approximately 250-to-400 of new acreage into WW-B. Dahl Bluestem grass.
-In our opinion, this is the best grass for the money.
+Our best success has come from no-tilling the grass seed into a very firm, prepared seed bed at 1/8-inch depth or less (the shallower, the better) at about two-to-three pounds per acre (900,000 seeds per pound).
+Seeds must have direct contact with soil, so the less trash on the ground, the better.
+We recommend for proper germination to begin planting WW-B. Dahl Bluestem seeds when there has been five consecutive days of night-time temperatures above 60 degrees.
+Also, weed control is critical in the first two years, because the grass seed is slow growing in its early development.
+We now have over 2,000 acres in WW-B. Dahl Bluestem grass.
+Pearcy Angus Ranch has invested in specialized grass seed harvesting equipment, and harvests WW-B. Dahl Bluestem seed annually for Turner Seed in Breckenridge, Texas.
+Today, we have no-till drilled the WW-B. Dahl Bluestem seed on almost all 5-sections of the ranch.
+In our opinion, WW-B. Dahl Bluestem grass is the best cattle grass for the money.